martanne/bitpixie/README.md

 > ```

 > [!note]
-> I automated these steps using a GDB script.
-However, the resulting setup was somehow
+> I automated these steps using a GDB script in [`start-pxe-winpe.sh`](./pxe/start-pxe-winpe.sh).
-> less reliable than performing the changes manually.
+> However, this might be less reliable than performing the changes manually.

 ### Boot into WinPE